Call Center Management

 What is a call center supervisor?

-Call center supervisors are responsible for managing the call center’s operations in support of the company’s customer service goals.
-Their tasks include but are not limited to:
+Call center supervisors are people who are responsible for managing a call center’s operations in order to support the company’s customer service goals.

 • Managing, guiding, and motivating team members